RHInception/re-docs/JSONScripts.rst

        For more information on the workers that ship with Release Engine

 For the `Release Engine`, every JSON playbook must be a list at it's root-most element.
 Each item in the list is a dictionary.
-These dictionaries represent all the options you can use to write a `Release Engine` playbook.
-In addition, all JSON files (regardless of their association with `Release Engine` or not) all JSON documents should start with ``---``.
+These dictionaries represent all the options you can use to write a `Release Engine` playbooks.

 In JSON a list can be represented in two ways.
 In one way all members of a list are lines beginning at the same indentation level starting